jhrcook/ggasym/cran-comments.md

 ## Changes

-This update to 'ggasym' addresses failed tests when using 'broom' 0.7.0.
-There are no new functionalities.
+This update to 'ggasym' addresses failed tests when using 'dplyr' 1.0.6.
+There are no new features.